Project Timelines | 10 views |

 Answer from Construction Brain

-In Ottawa and Ontario, mechanical contractors must hold proper TSSA (Technical Standards and Safety Authority) certifications to work on gas appliances, boilers, and HVAC systems.
-For gas work specifically, they need G1 (basic gas fitting) or G2 (advanced gas systems) certification, which you can verify at tssa.org.
+In Ontario, mechanical contractors must hold proper TSSA (Technical Standards and Safety Authority) certification to work on gas appliances and HVAC systems.
+For gas work specifically, they need G1 or G2 certification, which you can verify at tssa.org.
+Many mechanical contractors also hold plumbing licenses through the Ontario College of Trades.

 When You Need a Mechanical Contractor in Ottawa